-How Does a Doctor Diagnose a Migraine?
+How Does a Doctor Make a Migraine Diagnosis?

 What Is a Migraine?